nartix/feroz/README2.bak.md

 ### Stop and Remove a Single Docker Container

-To stop and remove a specific Docker container, use this command:
+To stop and remove a specific Docker container:

 ```bash
 docker-compose rm -s -v yourService